NLnetLabs/cascade/doc/manual/source/glossary.rst

     synonym of "apex", but that term is not widely used.
 These days, the first sense of "origin" (above) and "apex" are often used interchangeably.

+  Origin (Zone)
+    There are two different uses for this term:

+      1. "The domain name that appears at the top of a zone (just below the cut that separates the zone from its parent)...
+The name of the zone is the same as the name of the domain at the zone's origin."
+(Quoted from :RFC:`2181#section-6`) These days, this sense of "origin" and "apex" (defined below) are often used interchangeably.
+      2. The domain name within which a given relative domain name appears in zone files.
+Generally seen in the context of "$ORIGIN", which is a control entry defined in :RFC:`1035#section-5.1`, as part of the master file format.
+For example, if the $ORIGIN is set to ``example.org.``, then a master file line for "www" is in fact an entry for ``www.example.org.``.

   Resource Record Set (RRSET)
     A set of resource records "with the same label, class and type, but with